Integrating quantum groups over surfaces: Factorization homology

-One of the main property of factorization homology is the following: \begin{theorem} Let $\cA$ be an $E_2$ (resp. framed $E_2$) algebra in $\cC$.
-Then whenever defined the functor $\int_{(-)}\cA$ satisfies and is characterized by the following properties: \begin{itemize} \item If $U$ is contractible, then there is an equivalence of categories
+One of the main properties of factorization homology is the following: \begin{theorem}[\cite{Ayala2015,Ayala2017}] Let $\cA$ be an $E_2$ (resp. framed $E_2$) algebra in $\cC$.
+Then the functor $\int_{(-)}\cA$ satisfies, and is characterized by, the following properties: \begin{itemize} \item If $U$ is contractible, then there is an equivalence in $\cC$